AtomScott/japanese-audio-emotion/readme.md

-This is a project done with [XperLab](https://www.xpercept.aclab.esys.tsukuba.ac.jp/) from Tsukuba University.
+This is a project done with [XperLab](https://www.xpercept.aclab.esys.tsukuba.ac.jp/) from University of Tsukuba.

 ![](./images/xperlab.jpg)